KjsLol/YuB-X-Public/README.md

 # YuB-X-Public
-This source is a clean v2 of the YuB-X-Low source
+This executor source is a clean v2 of the YuB-X-Low source
 ## Included
 - Teleport Handler
 - sUNC supported